balcony mosquito control tactics that work!

 I started by spraying some Raid Flying Insect Killer on the mosquitos that swarmed me as soon as walked on to the balcony.
 After a few minutes of battle, the balcony was cleared and we could eat a meal in relative peace.
 I did this every morning and enlisted my neighbors to do the same.
 In about a week, the mosquitos were pretty much gone!
 I can’t tell you how great it felt to have our balcony back.
 We still have to deal with an occasional mosquito or two, but it is much more manageable.

-That was when I discovered the finishing touch to help us deal with the stragglers: the electric mosquito zapper racquet.
+That was when I discovered the finishing touch to help us deal with the stragglers: the electric mosquito zapper racket.
 It’s MUCH easier to get the occasional mosquito with this than by trying to swat them by hand.
 Better yet, you don’t have to breathe in any nasty chemicals AND you get to hear a satisfying POP when you make contact!
 We bought several of them and keep them strategically placed around the house.

 If you are having trouble with these mosquitos, I hope you find these balcony mosquito control tactics and tools useful.
-Every now and then, we have to use the spray, but usually the “mosquito racquet” is enough.
+Every now and then, we have to use the spray, but usually the “mosquito racket” is enough.
 Every little bit helps in the fight against these disease transmitting pests.